awsdocs/amazon-ec2-user-guide-windows/doc_source/windows-set-time.md

 1. From the Command Prompt window, run the following command:

    ```
-   w32tm /config /manualpeerlist:comma-delimited list of NTP servers /syncfromflags:manual /update
+   w32tm /config /manualpeerlist:"NTP servers" /syncfromflags:manual /update
    ```

-   Where *comma\-delimited list of NTP servers* is the list of NTP servers for the instance to use\.
+   Where *NTP servers* is a space\-delimited list of NTP servers for the instance to use\.

 1. Verify your new settings by using the following command: